Ice Cream Sites Available - Apply by 10 March 2024

 Every year NABMA (The National Association of British Market Authorities) runs a National Campaign under the slogan “Love Your Local Market”.
 The campaign highlights the importance of markets at the heart of local communities and economies.
 For the past nine years the campaign has been a great success with hundreds of markets taking part worldwide.

 The campaign usually takes place over two weeks in the summer.
-Please visit the NABMA wesbite to find the dates for this year.
+Please visit the NABMA website to find the dates for this year.

 We encourage you to take part in the campaign by offering consumers small discounts and by actively promoting the campaign.
 NABMA has put together a free promotion pack, which you can download and use at your stall: Love Your Local Market - NABMA.